1Yr·

 Why you shouldn't bet on high dividends at a young age

-Shit ey, so here it is.
-The crypto donkey makes a post about dividends.
+Shit ey, so now the time has come.
+The crypto-donkey makes a post about dividends.
 A clear sign that I'm getting old.

-Time and time again I read about young people on getquin who want to put a high dividend ETF like the $ISPA (-0.14%) want to add to their portfolio.
+Again and again I read about young people on getquin who want to put a high dividend ETF like the $ISPA (+0.06%) into their portfolio.
 I certainly understand the desire for dividend payouts in old age:

-• Not everyone is comfortable with selling parts of the portfolio even when prices are falling
+• Not everyone is comfortable with selling parts of their portfolio even when prices are falling

-• When switching an accumulating ETF into a distributing ETF after 30 years and a fat profit, a lot of taxes will be due (at least if the tax system remains similar to today)
+• When switching from an accumulating ETF to a distributing ETF after 30 years and a fat profit, a lot of taxes will be due (at least if the tax system remains similar to today)

-• Due to rising interest rates, the upfront lump sum becomes due and the tax advantage of an accumulating ETF over a distributing ETF dwindles - even if it is not completely leveled out [1].
+• Due to rising interest rates, the advance lump sum becomes due and the tax advantage of an accumulating ETF over a distributing ETF dwindles - even if it is not completely equalized [1].

-But please, don't put a high dividend yield ETF in your portfolio at a young age.
+But please, don't put an ETF with a high dividend yield in your portfolio at a young age.
 Why not?
-I'll illustrate that in this post with a comparison between $ISPA (-0.14%) and $VWRL (+0.2%) (and after that I want to finally get away from @Vanguard a sweater 😁)
+I will illustrate this in this article with a comparison between $ISPA (+0.06%) and $VWRL (+0.18%) (and then I'll finally talk about @Vanguard a sweater 😁)

 Price development